(The first chapter of Akayama DanJay.)

 “The Koran, The Lotus Sutra, and Dante’s Inferno were all once books from the future,” said Virgil Green.
 “Virgil Blue, Danny sounds like he was born for your monastery.
 Don’t you always say there are no coincidences?
 Don’t waste his time dancing; that’s just for tiring out energetic young fledglings.”

-Virgil Blue’s exasperation showed through the silver mask as he threw his hands up under his robes.
+Virgil Blue’s exasperation showed through his silver mask as he threw his hands up under his robes.
 “Danny, do a dance!”

 Dan squirmed.
 “Um.”
 He did a quick Charleston, trading his hands from one kneecap to the other when they knocked.